 sonic sculpture / radio laboratory / improvisation ensemble

-Translated into its momentary sonic and rhythmic equivalent the compositions recorded during the project are released in Spring 2019 on a limited-edition vinyl record.
+Translated into its momentary sonic and rhythmic equivalent the compositions recorded during the project performances were released in Spring 2019 on a limited-edition vinyl record available HERE.

 Photography: Maria Vittoria Trovato / A.K.